DBR, EMDR, and somatic therapy: a balanced comparison

 Do I have to choose right away?

-No. A good therapist helps you find the right pace and doorway.
+No. A good therapist helps you find the right pace and the right starting point.